How to Get an SSL Certificate [+10 Best Free SSLs]

 Securing Data Transfer

-As information is exchanged between the business’s website and the visitor's browser, the data is encrypted to achieve a secure exchange.
-I compare this to when I am signing up for a new bank account.
+As information is exchanged between the business’s website and the visitor's browser, the data is encrypted to ensure a secure exchange.
+I compare this to when I sign up for a new bank account.
 I am typically asked for sensitive identifying information.
-Luckily, I know that my information is safely encrypted as long as my bank is using an industry standard security protocol.
+Luckily, I know that my information is safely encrypted as long as my bank uses an industry-standard security protocol.

 Improving SEO Ranking